Storyblok Raises $80M Series C - Read News

 It's as simple as that, just make sure the component or structure modifications are done on the develop space and not on acceptance too which would end up in overwriting the changes of the target space.

-Section titled Approach two: Pulling and Pushing components Approach two: Pulling and Pushing components
+Approach two: Pulling and Pushing components

 Because we are not in a perfect world, it is possible that some developers accidentally modify components on a space they shouldn't, for example the acceptance space when it should be the develop space.
 To cover this special use case we sadly cannot use the sync command but two other pretty useful commands.